THISISAGOODNAME/gigatron_emu/README.md

 Based on https://github.com/PhilThomas/gigatron.
 You can [try it online](https://gigatron.io/emu/).

+You can find roms & apps at https://github.com/kervinck/gigatron-rom/

 ## Features

 - **Pure C emulator core** - Clean, portable implementation of the Gigatron CPU, VGA output, and audio